The Workplace Investigation: What to Expectachkarlaw-admin

 Often, employers who receive a complaint about a workplace incident, such as violence or harassment, are caught off-guard.
 Whether the employer conducts an informal or formal investigation, workplace investigations are crucial in implementing corrective measures and protecting the company from liability.
+Parties to an investigations should understand the workplace investigation process in Ontario prior to the investigation, so they know what to expect.

-Depending on the nature of the allegations, the employer may need to suspend the respondent employee while the investigation is ongoing.
+Depending on the nature of the allegations, the employer may need to suspend the respondent employee while the workplace investigation is ongoing.
 However, an employer must take care to take proper steps to ensure such a suspension does not amount to a constructive dismissal, and should consult a lawyer prior to removing any employee from the workplace.

-Courts do not require rigorous processes in the investigation, but any step taken must be objectively fair, reasonable, and competent.
+Courts do not require rigorous processes in the workplace investigation, but any step taken must be objectively fair, reasonable, and competent.
 Prior to the investigation, employers should select an investigator who is neutral, trained, and unbiased.
 Individuals who are personally involved with anyone in the investigation incident will likely appear to be biased or having a conflict of interest, and should not be selected as an investigator.

 The investigation should outline a proper scope, identify sources of evidence, and promptly gather information through interviews and documentation.
 Interviews should include any complainants, responding employees, and associated witnesses, and the investigator should consider the logical order of witness interviews based on the allegations.
 Location and scheduling will also be important considerations.